acristerna/COMP373_P3_BRIDGE/README.md

 ## Inspiration

 For this real-world example of the Bridge pattern, we used the implementation of assigning Major classes needed for a specific CS student's Majors.
 While this program only has a few examples and classes, you can see how it is extensible and could be expanded using the Bridge Pattern.
+When run, the console shows the added class per student Major.

 ## How To Run the Code